NBCUniversal International Networks: High-definition

-On the January 26, 2009, Sci Fi became the first of the NBC Universal Global Network channels to begin broadcasting in High Definition within the UK.
-It will provide a simulcast of the Sci Fi Channel exclusively on Sky+HD channel 214 and will air UK HD premieres such as Eli Stone and Flash Gordon.
+On the January 26, 2009, Sci Fi became the first of the NBC Universal Global Network channels to begin broadcasting in high definition within the UK.
+It would provide a simulcast of the Sci Fi Channel exclusively on Sky+HD channel 214 and air UK HD premieres such as Eli Stone and Flash Gordon.

 Video on demand

 NBCUniversal International introduced Hayu in March 2016 in the United Kingdom.
 The subscription video on demand service offers reality programs such as Keeping Up with the Kardashians and The Real Housewives.